sebsto/amplify-ios-getting-started/04_add_authentication.md

      </dict>
 ```

-6. Test and Launch the applications
+6. Test and Launch the application

 To verify everything works as expected, build the project.
 Click **Product** menu and select **Run** or type **&#8984;R**.
 There should be no error.
 The app starts on the Sign In button.